The scope of eCommerce business in India is undoubtedly going to increase year after year.

 The primary attribute of this growth is undoubtedly the rise of 4G mobile internet users and a large number of smartphone users because the same mobile commerce is expected to change how business transactions happen in India.

 Contents of this post

-This article is focused on scope, future, application and various critical factors for the growth of the eCommerce business scope in India.
+This article is all about scope, future, application, and various critical factors for the growth of the scope of the eCommerce business in India.

 Also Read: Top eCommerce Marketplaces in India

-Another significant contributor to the growth of eCommerce in India in the future is the e-tailing industry which largely deals in providing jewelry, apparel and kitchen appliances online.
+Another significant contributor to the future scope of eCommerce in India is the e-tailing industry which largely deals in providing jewelry, apparel, and kitchen appliances online.

-As India has been the heart of the e-commerce market in 2016 with the tremendous growth of 70%.
-The consumer base is expected to hit 100 million in 2017, and this ensures that any e-commerce venture would soon be the best business in India, as far as profits and growth are concerned.
+The consumer base is expected to hit 900 million in 2024, and this ensures that any ecommerce website would soon be the best business in India, as far as profits and growth are concerned.